Causes Of Hand and Wrist Injury After Car Accidents

 Common Hand and Wrist Injuries After a Car Accident

-Car accidents cause many different types of hand and wrist injuries, including pain, bruises, punctures, broken bones, or damaged ligaments, tendons, and muscles.
+Car accidents cause many different types of hand and wrist injuries.
+Some of the most common injuries an auto accident attorney in Tampa will see include pain, bruises, punctures, broken bones, or damaged ligaments, tendons, and muscles.

 Finger fractures: The bones in the fingers are called phalanges or phalanx.
 Common finger fractures are tuft fractures, mallet fractures, thumb fractures, and phalanx fractures.